Henry Ponting and Hesther Wetmore

 Thomas Ponting and Charlotte Primer

 By 1851 Thomas had moved to Cheltenham.
 The census for 390 High Street, Cheltenham shows 33 year old Thomas is working as a draper.
 Thomas's understates his age by 2 or 3 years.
-His 20 year old sister Sophia Is visiting him at the time.
-Also at the address are 4 assistants, 1 apprentice and 1 house servant
+His 20 year old sister Sophia Ponting is visiting him at the time.
+Also at the address are 3 assistants (Caroline Mason, aged 25, Augustus Bird, aged 24 and Fredrick Denton, aged 20), 1 apprentice (Francis Holmes, aged 16) and 1 house servant (Ann Pearce, aged 28)

 Thomas Ponting married Charlotte Primer in Cheltenham on 2 March 1852 (Reg Gen March Qtr 1852 Cheltenham 6a 11).
 Charlotte had been baptised on 2 December 1832 at All Saints, Southampton the daughter of David Primer and his wife, Sarah.